Exercising After Spine Surgery: What You Need to Know

 Low-impact exercises are great because they allow you to be active while avoiding unwanted motion to the spine.
 Stretching is a good low-impact exercise, and yoga is also very beneficial, when approved by your doctor.
 Just be sure to go over any yoga positions that might cause strain to the spine.
 Aquatic therapy is another example of a low-impact exercise because exercising in a pool allows the water to support your body weight, thus lifting a great deal of the weight off of your back and onto other parts of your body.

 Exercising after surgery is not only possible -- it’s recommended!
-Talk with your surgeon about what’s right for you.
-Create an exercise plan with your doctor so that when it’s safe, you can start exercising again.
+Create an exercise plan with your Dr. Fayaz so that you know when it’s safe, to start exercising again.